1414C/jiffy/README.md

 * Go offers true concurrency via lightweight threads known as goroutines i.e. there is no blocking in the i/o
 * goroutines will use all available cores to handle incoming requests
 * Go it is a small language that offers type-safety
-* Go projects complile to a static single binary which simplifies deployments
+* Go projects compile to a static single binary which simplifies deployments
 * Go cross-compiles to virtually any platform and architecture; write the app on a chromebook - deploy to z/OS
 * Go is making inroads into areas that have been dominated by other languages and packages